Seren-Hughes/boops-and-snoots-rescue/README.md

 </details>

 ## Other features
-### *"...Because Every Snoot Deserves a Boop"* - Custom Pointer and Modal for Donations
+### *"...Because Every Snoot Deserves a Boop"* - Custom Pointer, Modal and Video for Donations
 To add a bit of playfulness to the site, I’ve included a subtle "Easter egg" feature: the snoot/nose image, linked to a donation Modal, is paired with the phrase "Because Every Snoot Deserves a Boop" and an arrow pointing down.
 It's a light-hearted touch designed to make the site more engaging, and while I hope users will notice it, I’ve also made sure the donation button underneath is easy to find in case they miss this feature.

-This feature is intentional and part of the fun branding, offering an unexpected way for users to interact with the site.
+This feature is intentional and part of the fun branding for users to interact with the site.
 It also showcases the interactive modal and video functionality I’ve implemented, encouraging donations in a playful and engaging manner, while still providing a clear and accessible path to support the rescue.

 As part of the interactive features on the Boops & Snoots Rescue website, I have implemented a custom pointer that highlights the snoot (nose) image.
 This visual cue guides users toward the donation link, adding a playful touch and clearly indicating that it’s interactive.
 By changing the cursor to a finger pointer when hovering over the snoot image, users can easily identify the area where they can initiate an action, such as triggering the pop-up modal and playing the video.

-The hover effect further enhances this interaction: when users hover over the snoot image, it scales up by 10%, making it feel more dynamic and inviting.
+The hover effect further enhances this interaction: when users hover over the snoot image, it scales up by 10%, making it feel more dynamic.
 This ensures that users can clearly engage with the image and are encouraged to click.

-When users click on the snoot image, a modal pops up containing a short video of a cat enjoying a gentle snoot fuss, along with a clear call to action encouraging users to donate to support the rescue.
+When users click on the snoot/nose image, a modal pops up containing a short video of a cat enjoying a gentle snoot fuss, along with a clear call to action encouraging users to donate to support the rescue.
 The modal is designed to be user-friendly, providing easy access to a donation button that redirects users to the donation page.
 This ensures a seamless, controlled interaction where users can initiate actions, close the modal, and navigate back to the main content without frustration.

 Here’s a brief overview of the features: